 The number 1 thing that creates immediate turmoil is the fact that there are no smartphones in the house.
 Let’s face it, social media addiction is prevalent today, and our smartphones act as a medium to connect with the world around us.
 However, the problem is this: These devices act as the greatest distraction away from a person’s foundation in recovery, and tapping into the present “here and now.”
 That’s precisely why we believe that it’s important to restrict access to smartphones.
 By removing this inhibitive distraction, an individual has the ability to focus on the most pressing issue that’s right in front of them: their recovery.
-Removing this distraction is truly a blessing because it increases the chances of an individual to engage with their surroundings.
+Removing this distraction in a recovery home is truly a blessing because it increases the chances of an individual to engage with their surroundings.
 The other benefit is that by taking smartphones out of the picture, the person is forced to communicate effectively with their peers.

 Preventing Them From Contact with Unhealthy People

 By taking the smartphones away, we also prevent a person from contacting their unhealthy and destructive peer group.
 Let’s face it, their drug dealers and the people they’ve used with are all accessible through that smartphone, so by initially taking it away we can ensure the safety of your loved one, and prevent them from contacting these people who aren’t fighting for their long-term success.